TheUsefulLists/UsefulGuides/minecraft server network guides/Budget.md

 - Stick to free plugins
 - Stick to free services
 - Host your server yourself
-- Find people willing to volunteer there time while you get your server started
+- Find people willing to volunteer as staff while you get your server started out

 ### Free Plugins